-Over 1.1 billion people live in India, from the deserts of Rajasthan and the blissful beaches of Goa, to the Keralan tea plantations and the metropolitan cities of Mumbai and Kolkata.
-With such a huge diversity of landscapes, religion and culture, India is a fascinating place to visit.
-Learn a little more about this enormous country with these interesting facts about India.
+Over 1.3 billion people live in India, making it the 2nd most populous country in the world.
+From the vast deserts of Rajasthan and the blissful beaches of Goa to the vibrant Keralan tea plantations and the busy metropolitan cities of Mumbai and Kolkata.
+With such a huge diversity of landscapes, religion and culture, these India facts have the power to energise your senses.
+Have you ever wondered what the national language of India is? or Where Bollywood ranks on the world stage for film production?
+Discover more about this fascinating country with these top 25 facts about India.

 Mother Teresa first donned her famous sari in 1948; it's now the uniform for nuns in her order, the Missionaries of Charity.
 Born in Macedonia in 1910, Mother Teresa – also known as Saint Teresa of Calcutta – was a Roman Catholic nun and missionary.
 She devoted her life to helping the poor in the city of Calcutta, although her methods were considered controversial by some.

-A woman may be forbidden from housework while any colour from the bridal mendhi is on her hands.
+A woman may be forbidden from housework while any colour from the bridal mendhi (henna) is on her hands.
 Indian weddings are often colourful extended occasions that can last for anything from 3 days to a full week.
-The ceremonies start with the ganesh pooja, usually a private ceremony that takes place with the couple and their close families, followed by the mendhi ceremony the next day where henna patterns are painted on the bride and her female friends and family.
-That evening, there's often the sangeet a meal to welcome all the wedding guests, with the main ceremony and reception happening on the third day.
+The ceremonies start with the Ganesh pooja, Usually, a private ceremony that takes place with the couple and their close families to honour good fortune, followed by the mendhi ceremony the next day where henna patterns are painted on the bride and her female friends and family.
+That evening, there's often the sangeet- a musical night to welcome all the wedding guests, with the main ceremony and reception happening on the third day.

 Tea had been growing in India for centuries before the British began its commercial cultivation.
 The first recorded mention of tea in the country dates back to 750 BCE, and it was reportedly also consumed as a vegetable dish, fried in oil with garlic.
 When the British arrived in the 18th century, they began growing tea on a commercial scale to reduce their reliance on buying tea from China.